mjbots/moteus/docs/reference.md

 ### `d cal` ###

-Enter the encoder calibration mode.
+INTERNAL moteus_tool USE ONLY: Enter the encoder calibration mode.
 Upon starting this command, the controller will spin the motor in voltage-FOC mode until the encoder covers a full revolution, then repeat the process in the other direction.
 During the process, the current commanded phase and encoder value are periodically emitted to the console.

 Syntax: